It's like having a pharmacist for a best friend

 Perforation: The chance of the device puncturing the cervix or uterus is very rare (between 1 in 1,000 and 1 in 10,000).
 If it were to occur, it would most likely be when the device is being inserted.
 If this happens, the device should be removed as soon as possible.

 Removal of the device: If you experience any of the following, check with your doctor to see if you should have your device removed:

 - confirmed or suspected breast or endometrial cancer

 - migraines or severe headaches

 - recurrent inflammation of the lining of the uterus

 - stroke or heart attack

 Sexually transmitted infections (STIs): This device does not protect against STIs, including HIV/AIDS.
 For protection against STIs, use latex condoms.

 Pregnancy: This device should not be used during pregnancy.
 If you become pregnant, have this device removed as soon as possible.
 The effects of levonorgestrel on a developing infant are not well known, and the risk of harm to the baby cannot be completely ruled out.
 Removal of this device or probing of the uterus may result in spontaneous abortion, but an intrauterine system that is left in place during pregnancy increases chances of having a miscarriage or premature delivery.
 Talk to your doctor about the risks to you and your unborn child.

-Children: The levonorgestrel-releasing intrauterine system is not intended to be used by females who have not had their first menstrual period.
-The safety and effectiveness of using this medication have not been established for adolescents less than 18 years of age.
+Children: The levonorgestrel-releasing intrauterine system is not intended to be used by girls who have not had their first menstrual period.
+The safety and effectiveness of using this medication have not been established for adolescents less than 18 years old.